OpenConext/Stepup-Deploy/docs/development.md

 You can create a custom dashboard or streams so that you can view only the relevant messages.

 ## Configuring accounts for development

+### SimpleSAMLphp
+For development we use the SimpleSAMLphp installation as IdP.
+This means that all users are identified by this installation and as such need to be configured here.
+In order to be able to use the configured accounts, the first thing to do is to add en empty `enabled` file to the `modules/exampleauth` directory of SimpleSAMLphp:
+In the SimpleSAMLphp directory, run `touch modules/exampleauth/enabled`

-Accounts can be added to the `$config` in your git-ignored `simplesamlphp/config/authsources.php` file.
+Accounts can be added to the `$config` array in your git-ignored `simplesamlphp/config/authsources.php` file.
+They should be added under the `exampleauth` key.
 For development purposes, it could be useful to add SRAA, RAA and RA accounts as well as users for each second factor.